utkarshpratap2002/learnedinDITISS/fcn-docs/day3/day3.md

 So far we know that we can deal with IP and Subnets and how we calculate subnet mask and then further how we are able to create subnets and number of hosts that be in subnet.

-* There exist two kind of IPs, one is private and another is public, this kind of IP are to be used within your private organisations, as private IPs are supposed to used in your private infrastructure.
+* There exist two kind of IPs, one is private and another is public, **private** IP are to be used within your private organisations, as private IPs within your private infrastructure can be same as that on internet and hence private IPs can't be used for communicating over the internet.
-* Basically, Routers has something called NAT, that is Network Address Translation, basically it is communicating with internet as well as
+* Basically, Routers has something called **NAT**, Network Address Translation, basically it is for communicating with internet as routers IP is unique over the internet so it is able to translate your private IP into the public IP.
 * Routers have something called proxy servers, that means dummy, routers take that IP and sends the requests to internet.
 * Now NAT and Proxy, these two technolgies are used in to communicate with IP addresses over the internet.
 * **APIPA (Automatic Private IP addressing)** is the kind of IP address where system themselves are able to assign an IP within the subnetworks and they are able to communicate with them.